My experience and what brought me to this field

 In Morocco, I hired a licensed local guide who was fluent in Japanese to help me explore the famous night market in Fez, which was like a vast maze.
 Besides, people sold products without any price tag on the market.
 Thanks to the guide’s great assistance, I could communicate with shop owners smoothly and visit many interesting local stores, a cafe, and a restaurant effectively.

-With the enhance of the internet environment, collecting information is much easier than before.
+With the enhancement of the internet environment, collecting information is much easier than before.
 But most of the latest and seasonal information is still often only available in local languages.
 So why don’t you hire a private guide like me for your more comfortable and practical journey in Tokyo?

 I was born and grew up in Fukuoka, two hours flight from Tokyo, and took a one-year exchange program to the University of Pittsburgh, the U.S.A., in my fourth year at my university in Kyushu Island.

-Also, since I’ve worked for Samurai Museum, a private museum in Shinjuku, which exhibits authentic traditional Japanese armors, weapons, and some other items related to samurai warriors’ history and culture, this is one of the fields that I am good at guiding.
+Also, since I’ve worked for Samurai Museum, a private museum in Shinjuku, which exhibits authentic traditional Japanese armor, weapons, and some other items related to samurai warriors’ history and culture, this is one of the fields that I am good at guiding.

 I’m sure I can provide you with one of the best travels full of passion, knowledge, and hospitality!!